tanmay-kapoor/stocks/res/README.md

 - User can now view the performance of the portfolio between the dates specified by the user.
   User cannot choose future dates as nor price data would exist for those requests.
+The scale of the performance is relative, i.e. if one has "\*" and the next has "\***" with scale of ~ $100 and base value: $50,000.
+THen the first row represent $50,000 and the second row represents 50,000 + (100 \* 2) = $50,200.

 ## Features specific to Inflexible Portfolio